Last updated on November 22nd, 2023 at 01:07 pm

 Printivity is known throughout the U.S. for superb print quality and fast turnarounds on all print projects.
 Yet, we can’t do it without you – the Printivity customer.
 When you send in files that are properly formatted and meet our design requirements, it allows us to meet your requested deadlines and ensure you get the highest quality printing.
-This is especially true with Photoshop print files.
+This is especially true with Adobe Photoshop print files.

-Before we get started printing your Photoshop print files, we need them to be print ready.
+Before we get started printing your Adobe Photoshop print files, we need them to be print ready.
 This means the files are designed and formatted so that we can run them through our high-resolution commercial printing presses without having to make any changes to them.

 Many incorrect design or formatting elements can prevent a Photoshop print file from being print ready.
 For example, the margins may not be wide enough.
 Crop marks could be incorrectly placed.
 Some fonts or images could be missing.
 Or the resolution doesn’t meet high-resolution print requirements (it should always be at least 300 dots per inch at 100% size).